DINA-Web/guidelines/DINA-Cybersecurity-Guidelines.md

 For each release, for each web application/service:
 * Will have a directory called 'security' which will contain the OWASP ZED HTML report *for that release of the application/service*.

-TODO: agree on what tools to use
+TODO: agree on how to use this tool

 Tools
 ----------------------